No. 5 UConn beats Cincy 87-53, finishes perfect run in AAC

 UConn went 139-0 in the American after it was formed in 2013, winning all but two games by double-digits.
 The Huskies are leaving the AAC at the end of the postseason to rejoin the Big East.

+“We don’t expect to win every game,” UConn coach Geno Auriemma said.
+“We’re not arrogant thinking that we deserve to win every game.
+We just prepare to win every game.”

-The Huskies, who also have won all seven AAC regular-season titles, kept their celebration subdued after the final buzzer sounded, trading hugs and dousing each other with confetti from a drink bucket.
+The Huskies, who also have won all seven AAC regular-season titles, kept their celebration subdued after the final buzzer sounded, trading hugs and dousing each other with confetti from drink buckets.

+“We wanted to get it done for our coach and the people who came before us,” said Walker, who was honored as the tournament’s most outstanding player.
+“It’s something that we do.
+It’s understood.”

 Angel Rizor scored 16 points, Antoinette Miller added 15 and IImar’I Thomas chipped in with 14 for third-seeded Cincinnati (22-10), which had upset the No. 2 seed, UCF in the conference semifinals